 Purpose: Useful if your dog grabs something dangerous or inappropriate.

-How to teach it: Offer your dog a toy.
+Teaching tip: Give your dog a toy.
 Let them grab it, then offer a treat and say “drop it.”
 When they release the toy, reward immediately.

 7. Heel